bradeneast/bradeneast.com/blog/_published/Loop through a JSON object and append values to corresponding HTML element.md

 ## 2019/08/04
 ### web, javascript, html

-This kind of thing is great for when you need to display a list of posts or projects.
-It uses the ```Object.keys()``` method to figure out what elements to look for, so it won't break if you use it for multiple kinds of objects and elements with varying names.
+Ever needed to display a list of ever-changing posts or projects with ever-changing features?
+Since I like to keep those things tucked away in a JSON file, I use approach that calls the javascript `Object.keys()` method.

-I'm an advocate that if you're doing your own content management, you probably want to keep your data in JSON format, or a format that's easily converted to JSON.
-Because it's based on Javascript, there are loads of native methods that work on JSON data out (sorting, looping through arrays, etc).
-Not to mention Javascript comes with a built-in JSON parser.
+In a nutshell, it figures out what class names to look for on DOM elements, and inserts the corresponding JSON value.
+It can be customized with `if` statements, so you can use it with multiple kinds of objects and elements.

-To start, you'll need a little html to grab them with your javascript.
-I like to name mine as clearly and self-explanatorily as possible.
-It saves me time explaining to my future self what's going on, without having to write as many comments.
+Let's start with some barebones HTML to referenc in the javascript.

 ```html